Cooking Gorgeous

 Instructions

-• To make the marinade, mix together freshly squeezed lemon juice, olive oil, sumac, garlic, cumin, allspice, cinnamon powder, salt, and freshly ground black pepper in a large bowl.
+• Place the lemon juice, olive oil, sumac, garlic, cumin, allspice, cinnamon, salt, and black pepper in a large bowl.

-• Peel and thinly slice the red onions, and spread them evenly on the bottom of your baking dish.
+• Peel and thinly slice the red onions, then spread them evenly in the bottom of a baking dish.

-• Place the marinated chicken pieces over the red onions on a single layer, without overlapping each other.
+• Place the marinated chicken pieces on top of the onions in a single layer, without overlapping them.

-• Reheat the bread pieces either using a skillet on the stovetop or baking it in the oven for 5 to 6 minutes.
+• Warm the flatbread in a dry skillet or in the oven for 5 to 6 minutes.

 Notes

-• Marinate the chicken for a minimum of 2 hours if you have time. <em>Don't let the chicken marinate for more than 24 hours!
+Marinate the chicken for at least 2 hours, or overnight if you have time, but don’t marinate it for more than 24 hours.

 Nutrition